klauspost/connect-compress/README.md

 |--------------------|--------|--------|---------|----------------|
 |               MB/s | 96.05  |  45.61 |   89.93 | 62.74          |
 |          Reduction | 85.61% | 76.62% |  85.01% | -0.03%         |

+`OptSmallWindow` has no effect on gzip, since it is limited to a 32KB window already.

 ## Zstandard